 Off-grid electricity systems, including solar and wind power, are legal in Florida.

 There are no laws preventing you from disconnecting from the power company and creating your own “micro grid.”
-In almost all cases, though, you will need to get a permit for your system.
+In almost all cases, you will need to get a permit for your system.
 Getting a permit for larger systems involves submitting schematic diagrams, electrical calculations, specifications, and other documents.

-Many jurisdictions will only issue the permit to a licensed electrical contractor (EC or ER license).
+Many jurisdictions only issue the permit to a licensed electrical contractor (EC or ER license).
 Solar water heaters require a plumbing permit instead of an electrical permit.
 It is illegal to install your own solar or wind system: it must be done by a licensed professional.
 You may be required to have an inspection before you can legally use your off-grid system.